realmorg/realm/apps/web/src/pages/docs/mindset.md

 > In the spiritual realm nothing is indifferent: what is not useful is harmful ~ Leo Tolstoy

+## Realm's Developer Mindset

-The mindset of a developer creating a product directly for customers differs from developers working within a company.
-This distinction forms the foundation and core mindset of Realm.
+Realm's foundation and core mindset are built around the distinction between developers creating products for customers and those working within a company.

-As a business owner, your priority is to deliver your product quickly and ensure customer satisfaction.
-While code issues can be addressed in the future, a strained relationship with your users is challenging to mend.
+As a business owner, your top priorities are delivering your product quickly and ensuring customer satisfaction.
+Code issues can be addressed later, but a strained relationship with your users is harder to mend.

-This is precisely why Realm was created—to assist you in shipping your product faster and leaving a positive first impression on your customers.

 > Reality of things is hidden in the realm of the unseen ~ Hamza Yusuf

+Realm was created with this in mind—to help you ship your product faster and make a positive first impression on your customers.

-It's important to note that your customers are primarily concerned with the product itself, not the underlying code.
-Therefore, Realm may not be suitable for developers who heavily prioritize microsecond-level performance optimization in the frontend.
-Backend development is a different story, as even the slightest performance difference can have significant consequences.
-However, in the frontend, it's not as critical.
+It's important to recognize that your customers primarily care about the product, not the underlying code.
+Consequently, Realm may not be the best choice for developers who heavily prioritize microsecond-level performance optimization on the frontend.
+Backend development is a different story, where even the smallest performance difference can have significant consequences.
+However, on the frontend, it's not as critical.

-Perhaps you noticed some glitches or perceived lower code quality in the base codes of Realm.
+You might have noticed some glitches or perceived lower code quality in Realm's base code.
 It's worth mentioning that Realm is designed to be lightweight, with a size of approximately 20kb (around 12kb when gzipped and minified).
 As the founder, I intentionally avoid making Realm more opinionated or complex just to reduce its size.
 Additionally, I have chosen not to create an API for it.
 My goal is to keep Realm simple and easily comprehensible.

-After completing the initial iteration of Realm, I came to the realization that it may not be the perfect solution for every developer.
-However, it does serve as an excellent choice for indie makers who value swift product delivery.
-If you're a developer who prioritizes frontend performance, a robust API, and maintainable source code in the long run, I would recommend considering alternatives like React, Vue, or Svelte.
+After completing the initial iteration of Realm, I realized that it may not be the perfect solution for every developer.
+However, it serves as an excellent choice for indie makers who value swift product delivery.
+If you're a developer who prioritizes frontend performance, a robust API, and maintainable source code in the long run, I recommend considering alternatives like React, Vue, or Svelte.
 These frameworks are well-established and cater to those specific requirements.

 Remember, Realm is an open-source project, allowing anyone to contribute and improve it.
 I won't say much more.
 It's time for you to ship your product faster.